jacoping/thenewgenerationalpath/events/spain.md

 {% capture place %}{{page.scholar-place}}{% endcapture %}
 {% include data.html type="scholar" name=name place=place %}

-Alvaro Clua  is an architect (2012) and PhD in Urbanism (Polytechnic University of Catalonia – 2017), Master in Urban Research (UPC-2014), Researcher at the Laboratori d’Urbanisme de Barcelona (LUB) and Adjunct Lecturer of Urban Design at Barcelona School of Architecture since 2013.
-He has collaborated with several architectural offices since 2006, and has received numerous awards and university scholarships (Caixa Manresa 2006, LUB Collaboration Scholarship 2011, FPI-UPC Scholarship 2012, FI-DGR 2014, FPU 2015-2017, La Caixa 2017, Erasmus + Doctorate).
-Nowadays he combines teaching in urban design, research on mapping and urban infrastructures; and professional practice as a freelance and for the BitHabitat Foundation, Ajuntament de Barcelona.
+PhD Architect, Lecturer in Urban Design at the Barcelona School of Architecture (Polytechnic University of Catalonia UPC), and member of the Laboratori d’Urbanisme de Barcelona (LUB).
+Visiting researcher at the Royal Danish Academy of Fine Arts (2016), Space Syntax Ltd. (2017) and PUC- Chile (2017).
+Collaborator of Bit Habitat Foundation (Barcelona City Council) from 2019 to 2021.
+He is the author of several essays on infrastructural landscapes, urban projects, city mapping, and urban history.
+Nowadays, he combines teaching, research on urban design and professional practice in architecture and urbanism.

 [+ info](http://alvaroclua.com/about/)